Cyphrme/Coze/docs/base64_release_notes.md

 # Other thoughts:
-- We may end up making a "core" Coze with decently trusted and widely adopted algorithms, and an "extended" Coze with less commonly implemented algorithms.
+- We may end up making a "core" Coze with decently trusted and widely adopted algorithms, and an "extended"/"x" Coze with less commonly implemented algorithms.